slatedocs/slate/source/includes/api-reference/_index.html.md

 </p>

 <span class="description">
 Returns the compact list of tasks in a user’s My Tasks list.
-The returned tasks will be in order within each assignee status group of `Inbox`, `Today`, and `Upcoming`.
-*Note: tasks in `Later` have a different ordering in the Asana web app than the other assignee status groups; this endpoint will still return them in list order in `Later` (differently than they show up in Asana, but the same order as in Asana’s mobile apps).*
 *Note: Access control is enforced for this endpoint as with all Asana API endpoints, meaning a user’s private tasks will be filtered out if the API-authenticated user does not have access to them.*
 *Note: Both complete and incomplete tasks are returned by default unless they are filtered out (for example, setting `completed_since=now` will return only incomplete tasks, which is the default view for “My Tasks” in Asana.)*
 </span>